mrozio13pl/ofi/readme.md

 ```

 ##### `array`
-Arguments that should be parsed as arrays.<br>
+Arguments that should be parsed as arrays.\
 Type: `String | Array<String>`

 ```js